Close

 Practice exercise

-To practice forming wh-questions in English and better memorize all rules, add the appropriate wh-word to the following sentences (if you want to check yourself, click on the sentence you need):
+To practice forming wh-questions in English and better memorize all rules, add the appropriate wh-word to the following sentences:

 1. ___ is your favourite actor?